 - Green or brown elastics may be mistaken for food in your teeth.

 Have fun rendering your mouth with different colors of braces with each visit.
 If you’re unsure about how a color will look on your teeth, ask your orthodontist for recommendations based on your natural enamel color.

-If you or your child are considering teeth straightening treatment, check out our blog post on Braces vs Invisalign Teen!
+If you or your child are considering teeth straightening treatment, we invite you to dive deeper into:

 - With so Many Types of Braces, Which is Best For You?